Chakma script

 The Chakma Script (𑄌𑄋𑄴𑄟𑄳𑄦 𑄃𑄧𑄏𑄛𑄖𑄴), also called Ajhā Pāṭh, is an abugida used for the Chakma language, and recently for the Pali language.

 History

 The Chakma script is an abugida that belongs to the Brahmic family of scripts.
 Chakma evolved from the Burmese script, which was ultimately derived from Pallava.
-Proto Chakma developed around the 6th century CE.
-Old Chakma developed in the 8th century CE.
-Classical Literary Chakma was used in the 11th to 15th centuries and the current Standard Chakma was developed and revived in the 20th century.
+The Chakma script is stated to be derived from the Arakanese script, on the basis of its letter forms.
+The Chakma script probably developed in Arakan up to the 13th century, before the Chakma people migrated into Chittagong in the 14th century.

 The script, along with the Chakma language, has been introduced to non-government schools in Bangladesh, and as well as schools in Mizoram.